TokynBlast/Backrooms-Database-Archives/README.md

 * logs are log 001, log 011, or log 111
 * To add a file, you can open the write.py file
 ##Extra
-This Backrooms Archive Database allows you to view images, and lets you make youre own level, using the specially designed tex editor I made, called "clodBlex"
+This Backrooms Archive Database allows you to view images, and lets you make youre own level, using the specially designed tex editor I made, called "cloBdex"